 FORMER TV NEWS EXECUTIVE-TURNED TALENT AGENT MORT MEISNER PENS MEMOIR EXPOSING RACISM, SEXISM, DRUG USE, AND MORE

-The book will be released on October 1, 2020 from Two Sisters Writing & Publishing.
+The book was released on October 1, 2020 by Two Sisters Writing & Publishing.
 It’s available from Barnes & Noble, Amazon and other online retailers.
 Mort is blogging weekly and speaking about racism and sexism in the news industry during media interviews.

 “Unfortunately, the racism and sexism that I witnessed during the 80’s and 90’s are still a problem in some newsrooms,” says Mort, whose career began at WXYZ-ABC in Detroit, took him to major network stations in Chicago and St. Louis, and concluded at Detroit’s WJBK Fox 2 News.